Herbs - Nettle

 • Steep 10–15 minutes, covered

-Optional: Blend with lemon balm, peppermint, or raspberry leaf
+Optional: Combine with mint, lemon balm, or other herbs.

-• Add 1/4 cup dried nettle to 1L jar
+• Add 1/4 cup dried nettle to a 1L jar

-• Fill with boiling water, cap and steep overnight
+• Fill with boiling water, cover, and steep for several hours or overnight

 🥣 Other Culinary Ideas

-• Add rehydrated nettle to omelets, quiches, or spanakopita
+• Add rehydrated nettle to omelets or savoury pastries

-• Mix with wild greens and herbs in savoury tarts or flatbreads
+• Mix with greens in tarts or flatbreads

-• Use in homemade green salt or seasoning blends
+• Use in herb blends or seasoning mixes

 • Steep 1 tbsp dried nettle in 1 cup boiling water

-• Add 1/4 cup nettle to a basin of hot water
+• Add nettle to a basin of warm water

 ⚠️ Cautions & Considerations

-• Harvesting Warning: Fresh nettle can sting — drying or cooking neutralizes this
+• Fresh nettle can cause skin irritation; drying or cooking removes this effect

 🌿 Fun Facts & Cultural Notes

-• Nettle fibers were used to make textiles in medieval Europe — and even WWII uniforms in Germany
+• Nettle fibers were historically used to make textiles

-• Stinging nettle’s genus name Urtica comes from Latin uro — “to burn”
+• The name Urtica comes from the Latin uro, meaning “to burn”

 📚 Suggested Pairings